New York Jets Logo

 New York Jets Logo History

-At different times and in different statuses, the franchise had several concepts of the logo.
-After it got the current nickname, it changed the logo.
-They didn’t significantly differ in design – only the details, which reflected the club’s current condition, were reconsidered.
-Green, which represents hope, novelty, and positive, and white have remained its official colors.
+At different times and in different statuses, the franchise had several logo concepts.
+After the “Jets” received their current nickname, they changed their logo.
+They did not differ much in design; only the details reflecting the club’s current state were reviewed.
+The official colors remained green, symbolizing hope, novelty, and positivity, and white.

 What is New York Jets?